umar-qureshi2/architecture-center/docs/cloud-adoption-guide/migration-overview/identity-explainer.md

 One of the most fundamental concepts in computing is digital identity.
 Digital identity is used to control access to all types of resources - from computer systems and mobile devices to online services.

 Most modern enterprises control access to physical resources using digital identity.
-When an employee is hired, an administrator creates an account for the employee in an identity service - such as Active Directory - for the employee.
+When an employee is hired, an administrator creates an account for the employee in an on-premises identity service - such as Active Directory.
 The employee uses this account and password to access many different physical resources - buildings, computers, networks.

 Things are slightly different in the Cloud: resources are "virtual" - virtual machines, virtual networks, and so on.
 However, these virtual resources can be integrated with the enterprise's on-premises identity services over a network gateway and employees can access them in a similar way.